Proto-Afroasiatic language: Biradical and triradical roots

 The degree to which the Proto-AA verbal root was originally triradical (having three consonants) or biradical (having two consonants) is debated.
 Among the modern branches, most Semitic roots are triradical, whereas most Chadic, Omotic, and Cushitic roots are biradical.
 The "traditional theory" argues for original triradicalism in the family, as is the case in Semitic.
 In this theory, almost all biradical roots are the result of the loss of a third consonant.
 As early as the Middle Ages, however, grammarians had noticed that some triradical roots in Arabic differed in only one consonant and had related meanings.
 According to supporters of original triradicalism such as Gideon Goldenberg, these variations are common in language and inconclusive for the matter.
 He compares phonetic similarity between words with similar meanings in English such as glow, gleam, glitter, glaze, and glade.

 Other scholars argue that the PAA root may have originally been mostly biradical, to which a third radical was then added.
 Christopher Ehret argues that the third consonants were derivational affixes, proposing as many as thirty-seven separate verbal extensions that subsequently became fossilized as third consonants.
-This theory has been criticized by some, such as Andrzej Zaborski and Alan Kaye, as being too many extensions to be realistic, though Zygmont Frajzyngier and Erin Shay note that some Chadic languages have as many as twelve extensions.
+This theory has been criticized by some, such as Andrzej Zaborski and Alan Kaye, as being too many extensions to be realistic, though Zygmunt Frajzyngier and Erin Shay note that some Chadic languages have as many as twelve extensions.
 An alternative model was proposed by Georges Bohas, who argued that the third consonants were added to differentiate roots of similar meaning but without the third consonant having a particular meaning itself.
 Biradical verbs may also have been made triradical on the model of so-called "weak verbs," which have a final radical y or w.

 Many scholars do not argue for the original nature of either biradical or triradical roots, instead arguing that there are original triradical roots, original biradical roots, and triradical roots resulting from the addition of a consonant.
 Not all triradical roots can be convincingly explained as coming from biradicals, and there are cases in which triradical roots with similar meanings appear to differ in one consonant due to root-internal changes or derivation via rhyme.
 Andréas Stauder argues that the evidence from Ancient Egyptian shows that both tri- and biradical verbs were probably present in Proto-Afroasiatic.
 Igor Diakonoff, in contrast, argued that the PAA root was originally biradical but saw the biradical roots outside of Semitic as largely the result of losing a third consonant.